openstack/oslo-specs/specs/epoxy/remove-eventlet-from-oslo-service.rst

     debtcollector.deprecate(
         """
-        The WSGI module is no longer supported\n
+        The WSGI module is no longer supported
-        You see this deprecation warning because you are importing\n the oslo.service wsgi module.
-This module is deprecated and will\n be soon removed.
+        You see this deprecation warning because you are importing the oslo.service wsgi module.
+This module is deprecated and will be soon removed.
 Please consider using uwsgi and consider following the migration path described here:
         https://docs.openstack.org/oslo.service/latest/migration/wsgi.html